-The Board will review and approve this policy annually.
+In the event the School elects to charge fees, the Board will review and approve this policy annually.

-The School will develop a plan for at least annual training of School employees on feerelated policies specific to each employee's job functions.
+In the event the School elects to charge fees, the School will develop a plan for at least annual training of School employees on fee-related policies specific to each employee's job functions.